 As you’re figuring out the sticker price you can afford, you also need to take into account your ability to pay back the loan on the RV before it depreciates.

 Really, an RV’s sticker price is only the beginning.
 Of course, you need to have an idea of what range of RVs you should be considering, but you also need to realize that there are many other costs that go into affording an RV.

 To get an idea of what sticker price you should be aiming for, work backward.

-- First, pick a reasonable time loan period (10-15 years is standard) and multiply that number by 12.
-If you’re aiming to pay back your loan in 10 years, that means 120 – 15 years means 180.
+- First, pick a reasonable time loan period (10-15 years is standard).
+Multiply that number by 12.
+If you’re aiming to pay back your loan in 10 years, that means 120 — 15 years means 180.

 - Next, figure out how much you’re reasonably able to pay per month.
 This amount will depend on a lot of factors, including your income and current other debts.
 For this example, let’s say you can afford $1,500 per month.

 - Next, multiply your first number by your monthly figure.
 In this example, a 10-year loan gives us 120 x 1,500 = 180,000 and a 15-year loan gives us 180 x 1,500 = 270,000.